Timelike Holographic Complexity: Timelike Subregion Complexity for AdS Black Branes

+and $r_h$ denotes the horizon radius.
+The conformal boundary is located at $r=0$.
+Here, $R$ is the AdS radius, and $dY_{d-1}^2$ denotes the metric on the transverse $(d-1)$-dimensional space.
+The temperature of the dual thermal state is given by the Hawking temperature $T_H = (d+1)/(4\pi r_h)$.

-We consider a timelike subregion in the form of a strip extending along the $y_i$ directions but bounded in time by the finite interval $t \in [-T/2, T/2]$ at fixed spatial coordinate $x$.
-Although, unlike the hyperbolic case discussed in the previous section, this setup lacks a clear interpretation of bulk extremal surface, we can still follow the general extremization procedure for the area functional associated with a timelike embedding $t = t(r)$ \cite{Doi:2023zaf}.
-The induced metric on the hypersurface is
+We consider a timelike subregion on the boundary defined by a finite time interval $t\in[-T/2,T/2]$ at fixed spatial coordinate $x$, while extending uniformly along the transverse $y_i$ directions.
+Although this configuration lacks the manifest symmetry of the hyperbolic subregions discussed earlier, the extremization procedure can still be carried out by considering timelike embeddings of the form $t=t(r)$, following the general framework for timelike holographic complexity \cite{Doi:2023zaf}.
+The induced metric on such a hypersurface is